 Barry Humphries brings Dame Edna back to the US for her “Dame Edna’s Glorious Goodbye, The Farewell Tour”.
-Barry created Dame Edna in 1955 and has been the world’s stage and screens by storm ever since.
+Barry created his alter ego in 1955 and has been the world’s stage and screens by storm ever since.
 The tour makes the US premier performance at the Moore Theatre in Seattle, January 15th-18th.
 Don’t miss the amazing show!
 Get your tickets here.

 ED: Since this is your “friend” Dame Edna’s farewell tour, are you working on any other projects?

 BH: Yes, I am working on several books and things.
 I always do several things at once.
 I have done this Farewell show at the Palladium in London, as well as all over England, Scotland and my home country of Australia.
 Now I am bringing to the United States.
 I am rather happy to say that I have a following in these three territories.
 I think there are a few people in Seattle that will be rather pleased to see Edna again.
 I would like to report that right now, while speaking with you, I am sitting in the countryside outside of Sydney, Australia in warm sunny weather.
 In less than a week, I am going to be freezing cold and a little damp while visiting you.
 Never mind, I think Seattle is pretty nice anytime.
 I am looking forward to it very much.

 ED: Other than Dame Edna, what has been your favorite character to portray?